-Nurses used improvisation and creativity to overcome the medical demands placed on them during the wars.
-They had to find adequate ways to sterilize the surgical equipment in desert conditions and sandstorms and solutions for disposing of needles and biological waste.
+Nurses used improvisation and creativity to overcome the medical demands they faced during the wars.
+They had to find adequate ways to sterilize surgical equipment in desert conditions and sandstorms and solutions for disposing of needles and biological waste.
 As one described: “We faced a lack of medical equipment, so we called our friends overseas and they sent us a lot of necessary items.
 If anyone from the hospital went home on leave, we asked them to bring back specific things.”
-One nurse described an unusual case when they needed an orthopedic nail for fixing an injured soldier’s elbow: “I sent a soldier outside the operating room to sterilize a non-medical nail, under fire.
+One nurse described an unusual case when they needed an orthopedic nail to repair an injured soldier’s elbow: “I sent a soldier outside the operating room to sterilize a non-medical nail, under fire.
 Unfortunately, the soldier whose elbow we fixed did not survive.”

-Subtheme: Maintaining cohesive staff relationships
+Maintaining cohesive staff relationships

 Participants described how nurses, physicians, and medics supported each other during the war as a coping strategy.
 The social environment was crucial in maintaining their ability to act efficiently.
 As one participant related: “We were working in harmony, with collaboration between us.
 We stayed in tents together — male and female.
 Our commanders ordered us to separate the tents by gender, but we refused to do so.
 In this way, we could overcome this difficult and stressful time.”

-Subtheme: Emotional/Mental Ventilation
+Emotional/Mental Ventilation

-Nurses gave vent to their emotions through actions that enabled them to continue functioning.
-Crying or taking a shower between patients were popular coping mechanisms.
+Nurses vented their emotions through actions that enabled them to continue functioning.
+Crying or taking a shower between patient care were popular coping mechanisms.
 As one participant recounted: “After each surgery I went to take a shower, pouring out my heart in tears, washing myself, changing to a clean uniform, then going back like a new person.”
-For another participant, “The meetings between several field hospital staff members to exchange equipment and blood products enabled us to ventilate and share the emotional burden.
+For another, “The meetings between several field hospital staff members to exchange equipment and blood products enabled us to ventilate and share the emotional burden.
 That helped us to move on with renewed energy.”

-Subtheme: Avoidance and Denial
+Avoidance and Denial

-Participants revealed that one of the strategies that helped them function was denial, such as avoiding looking at the faces of the wounded or learning their names.
+Participants revealed that one of the strategies that helped them function was denial, such as avoiding looking at the wounded’s’ faces or learning their names.
 One said: “After a resuscitation event, I went outside and did not want to meet anyone.
 We worked like robots and did not talk about the war.
 We were also avoided learning the soldiers’ names.
 We were afraid to encounter someone we knew.”

-The main theme: Self-recognition of Nurses’ Contributions
+Theme Three: The nurses self-recognition and their needs for official recognition of their contributions

-Participants discussed their contributions to war efforts.
-Most of them recognized the sacrifices they made to help the wounded and to the military forces and hoped the country would recognize their contributions.
+In discussing their contributions to war efforts, most of the participants recognized the sacrifices they made to help the wounded and to the military forces, and hoped the country would recognize their contributions.
 Three main constructs emerged under this theme: organizational and management aspects; contributions to helping the wounded; and expectations of acknowledgment and recognition from the military and governmental authorities.

-Subtheme: Organizational and management aspects
+Organizational and management aspects